2025/12/31-2026/01/04 Wheat sprouts under snow

 2025/05/10-05/14 MIMIZU (earthworms) surface

-May 10th, 2025-May 14th is Summer-Middle stage of RIKKA (Beginning of summer)-20th KOU “MIMIZU (earthworms) surface.”
+May 10th, 2025-May 14th is Summer-Middle of RIKKA (Beginning of summer)-20th KOU “MIMIZU (earthworms) surface.”

 In March, in early spring, the 7th KOU depicted hibernating insects crawling out of the soil when they sense the warmth.
 So, why MIMIZU in May?
 Because they don’t become active until much warmer.
 That’s now “RIKKA.”